UKÄ's review of Stockholm University's quality assurance system completed

-Stockholm University is commended for many key areas within the quality assurance system, such as the work of achieving a deep-rooted quality culture, the clear division of responsibilities, the valuable quality dialogues, well-thought-out policies and the resources for pedagogical development.
+Stockholm University is commended for many key areas within the quality system, such as the work of achieving a deep-rooted quality culture, the clear division of responsibilities, the valuable quality dialogues, well-thought-out policies and the resources for pedagogical development.

-“The assessment shows that the determined work that Stockholm University has put into developing the quality assurance system for education in recent years has yielded results,” says Astrid Söderbergh Widding.
+“The assessment shows that the determined work that Stockholm University has put into developing the quality system for education in recent years has yielded results,” says Astrid Söderbergh Widding.

 However, UKÄ believes that there are two assessment areas that are not met: ‘Student and Doctoral Student Perspective’ and ‘Working Life and Collaboration.’
 Here, UKÄ calls for a better system in the implementation and follow-up of these areas.